Decreasing paths of polygons: Decreasing paths of polygons

 \section{Decreasing paths of polygons}

 Let $n\ge 3$.
 By an $n$-gon, or polygon, we mean an ordered $n$-tuple $(p_1,\ldots,p_n)$ of points in $\R^2$.
 The points $p_1,\ldots,p_n$ are called vertices of the polygon.
 We denote the set of $n$-gons by $\PP_n$ (thus, $\PP_n=(\R^2)^n$).
-Note that in the sense that we use the term polygon here a vertex may appear multiple times in a polygon.
+Note that in the sense that we use the term polygon here a vertex may appear multiple times in a polygon, and that the indexing of the vertices in a polygon matters, i.e., a permutation of the vertices of a polygon may, in general, result in a different polygon.

 We will find it convenient to use arithmetic modulo $n$ in the index set of an $n$-gon, so that $p_{n+1}=p_1$ and the list $i,i+1,\ldots,i+n-1$ runs through all indices for any $i$.

 Given points $a,b\in \R^2$, we denote by $[a,b]$ the segment connecting them and including them as endpoints.
 We follow standard convention for half-open and open segments, e.g., $[a,b)$ denotes $[a,b]\backslash \{b\}$.